-When ECP is used, posture information is gathered by the NEA Client (NEAC) running on the endpoint and is forwarded to the NEA Server (NEAS), which stores it in a repository.
+When ECP is used, posture information is gathered by collectors running on the endpoint and is forwarded to a posture server, which stores it in a repository.
 This information is gathered while the endpoint is already connected to the network.

-Administrators will query the repository to determine the compliance status of an endpoint.
-For example, if a vulnerability is discovered in a product, an administrator may query the repository to determine which endpoints have the vulnerable software installed and thus require some follow-up action.
+Administrators will query the repository to determine the posture status of an endpoint.
+For example, if a vulnerability is discovered in a product, an administrator may query the repository to determine which endpoints have the vulnerable software installed and thus require some followup action.

-Future versions of the ECP may want to address how to expose information--such as endpoint purpose, the software that is supposed to be running on an endpoint, and the activities an endpoint is supposed to be performing--to sensors that are looking for indicators of attacks and malicious activity on the network.
+The ECP then describes how to expose information -- such as endpoint purpose, the software that is supposed to be running on an endpoint, and the activities an endpoint is supposed to be performing--to sensors that are looking for indicators of attacks and malicious activity on the network.